thautwarm/scoping-resolver/README.md

 you can then search the name `func` from global context from current module, and make sure it's exactly the `func` object that is the expected external function.

-If you're still confusing of the power of Symbol-Resolver, there is also an example for you:
+If you're still confused about the power of **Symbol-Resolver**, there is also an example for you:

 ```python
 from utranspiler import transpile, func